Selective Service System: 1975 to 1980

-1980 to present
+1980 to 2026

-On 2 July 1980, President Jimmy Carter, signed Proclamation 4771 (Registration Under the Military Selective Service Act) in response to the Soviet invasion of Afghanistan in the previous year of 1979, retroactively re-establishing the Selective Service registration requirement for all 18- to 26-year-old male citizens born on or after 1 January 1960.
+On 2 July 1980, President Jimmy Carter signed Proclamation 4771 (Registration Under the Military Selective Service Act) in response to the Soviet invasion of Afghanistan in 1979, retroactively re-establishing the Selective Service registration requirement for all 18- to 26-year-old male citizens born on or after 1 January 1960.
 As a result, only men born between 29 March 1957, and 31 December 1959, were completely exempt from Selective Service registration.

-The first registrations after Proclamation 4771 took place at various post offices across the nation on 21 July 1980, for men born in calendar year 1960.
+The first registrations following Proclamation 4771 occurred at various post offices across the nation on 21 July 1980 for men born in the calendar year 1960.
 Pursuant to the presidential proclamation, all those men born in 1960 were required to register that week.
 Men born in 1961 were required to register the following week.
 Men born in 1962 were required to register during the week beginning 5 January 1981.
 Men born in 1963 and after were required to register within 30 days before or after their 18th birthday.

 A bill to abolish the Selective Service System was introduced in the United States House of Representatives on 10 February 2016.
 H.R.
 4523 would end draft registration and eliminate the authority of the president to order anyone to register for the draft, abolish the Selective Service System, and effectively repeal the "Solomon Amendments" making registration for the draft a condition of federal student aid, jobs, and job training.
 The bill would leave in place, however, laws in some states making registration for the draft a condition of some state benefits.
-On 9 June 2016, a similar bill was introduced in the United States Senate, called the "Muhammad Ali Voluntary Service Act".
+On 9 June 2016, a similar bill was introduced in the United States Senate, called the "Muhammad Ali Voluntary Service Act."

 On 27 April 2016, the House Armed Services Committee voted to add an amendment to the National Defense Authorization Act for Fiscal Year 2017 to extend the authority for draft registration to women.
 On 12 May 2016, the Senate Armed Services Committee voted to add a similar provision to its version of the bill.
-If the bill including this provision had been enacted into law, it would have authorized (but not require) the president to order young women as well as young men to register with the Selective Service System.
+If the bill including this provision had been enacted into law, it would have authorized (but not required) the president to order young women as well as young men to register with the Selective Service System.